IsmailDahir/melanoma-imageclassification-gan/README.md

 ## ⚙️ Methodology

 The methodology employed in this project followed a structured software development life cycle with Agile principles.
-Initially, a comprehensive preprocessing pipeline was developed to ensure consistency in image dimensions and quality.
-All images were resized to 224x224 for CNN training and normalized appropriately.
-The cWGAN-GP was trained using only melanoma images to generate synthetic samples that reflected the minority class.
-This training involved feeding noise vectors and labels to the generator and training the critic (discriminator) to distinguish between real and generated images.
-After generating 1,000 synthetic images, they were integrated into the training set.
-A custom CNN classifier was trained twice: first on the original data, and again on the GAN-augmented dataset.
-Performance was evaluated using accuracy, precision, recall, and AUC, and further analyzed through ROC curves and training histories.
+The deep learning pipeline was made up of two main parts: one model to classify images and another to generate synthetic melanoma images.

+The classifier was a custom-built CNN (Convolutional Neural Network).
+It had three layers that each looked for patterns in the image, followed by layers that reduced the image size while keeping important details.
+At the end, there was a fully connected layer that made the final prediction—whether the image showed melanoma or not.
+A dropout layer was added to prevent overfitting, and a sigmoid function was used to give a clear yes/no result.
+This design was kept simple on purpose so it would be easier to understand and run efficiently.

+The second part of the system was a GAN (Generative Adversarial Network) called cWGAN-GP.
+It had two parts: a generator and a discriminator.
+The generator created fake melanoma images using random numbers and class labels as input.
+The discriminator tried to tell if an image was real or fake.
+They trained by competing with each other, which helped both improve.
+A special loss function (Wasserstein loss with gradient penalty) was used to make the training more stable and prevent problems like generating the same image repeatedly.
+The fake images were checked carefully and only the good ones were added to help train the classifier.

 ![image](https://github.com/user-attachments/assets/b61dbc04-cf4a-4e7c-a8ae-a9b4aac6670d)